 The National Institute for Transportation and Communities (NITC) funds research through a competitive RFP process.
 NITC invites proposals for research projects.
 This grant is part of the University Transportation Center program, funded by the U.S. Department of Transportation, and is a partnership between Portland State University (PSU), the Oregon Institute of Technology (Oregon Tech), University of Arizona (UA), University of Oregon (UO), University of Utah (UU), and University of Texas at Arlington (UTA).
-Download the current RFP: 2017 General Research RFP (March 2017).
+Download the 2017 RFP: 2017 General Research RFP (March 2017).

 NITC is focused on contributing to transportation projects that support innovations in: